AndroidResId/web-site/README.md

-# AndroidResid.com web-site development repository
+# AndroidResid.com - the significant resources for Android developers